-Exhibit 3 shows the maximum number of licenses (by license type) that the enforcement division may issue during the first and second round license awards.
-The enforcement division must award any subsequent cannabis licenses as needed in accordance with a market demand study and reserve a reasonable number of standard licenses to allow micro licensees to transition.
-The enforcement division may limit subsequent cannabis licenses (in total or in part) to social equity or minority business applicants if doing so is necessary to ensure diversity and inclusion in the industry as warranted by the disparity study.
+Exhibit 2 shows the maximum number of licenses (by license type) that the administration may issue during the first and second round license awards.
+The administration must award any subsequent cannabis licenses as needed in accordance with a market demand study and reserve a reasonable number of standard licenses to allow micro licensees to transition.
+The administration may (1) limit subsequent cannabis licenses (in total or in part) to social equity applicants and (2) employ remedial measures, consistent with constitutional requirements (if the administration in consultation with specified entities determines a disparity study demonstrates a strong basis in evidence for doing so).

+Exhibit 2

-Exhibit 3 Maximum Number of Cannabis License Awards
+Maximum Number of Cannabis License Awards

 License Type First Round Awards Second Round Awards

 Standard Grower 20 25

 Standard Processor 40 25 25

 Standard Dispensary 80 120

 Micro Grower 30 70

 Micro Processor 30 70

-Micro Dispensary 75 125
+Micro Dispensary 10 -

 Incubator Space 10 10

 On-site Consumption - 15

-Note: First round license awards and second round micro license awards are limited to social equity applicants.
+Note: First round license awards and second round micro license awards under specified circumstances are limited to social equity applicants.

-License Transfers: To transfer ownership or control of a cannabis license, a licensee must first submit to the enforcement division an application and fee, as specified by the enforcement division.
+License Transfers: To transfer ownership or control of a cannabis license, a licensee must first submit to the administration an application and fee, as specified by the administration.
 However, a cannabis licensee (including a converted licensee) may not transfer ownership or control of the license for at least five years following licensure, with limited exceptions and not including the time period that a business is considered to be in a preapproved licensure status.
 In addition, a cannabis licensee may not surrender a license and apply for a new license in the same or similar category.
+The specified limitations do not apply to a transfer of ownership that (1) results from the disability, incapacity, death, or bankruptcy of a cannabis licensee; (2) occurs pursuant to court order; or (3) is the subject of a legally binding settlement agreement from litigation commenced before January 1, 2023.